ItzaMi/itzami-blog/src/content/blog/boost-your-css-animations-with-intersection-observer-api/index.md

 When we usually want to check an element's position in the window we might end up using stuff like `elem.clientTop`, `elem.offsetTop` or even `elem.getBoundingClientRect()` but the truth is that these properties/methods will trigger the browser to calculate the required style and layout (check the whole list of properties that target this and a further explanation [here](https://gist.github.com/paulirish/5d52fb081b3570c81e3a)) which creates a performance bottleneck.

-A way to circunvent this is by using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), which, according to the MDN documentation, 'provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport.'.
+A way to circumvent this is by using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), which, according to the MDN documentation, 'provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport.'.
 So, basically, we'll just monitor if an element will enter/exit another element/the viewport and that's way easier for the browser to process.

 ## So...
 How do you do it?